jverzani/GoogleCharts.jl/README.md

 The `render` method can draw a chart to an IOStream, a specified filename, or (when used as above) to a web page that is displayed locally.
 One can specify more than one chart at a time using a vector of charts.
-We have defined the `show` method to render the chart in the browser.
+We have defined the `repl_show` method to render the chart in the browser and `writemime` to render within an `IJulia` notebook.

 ### A plot function